 Always use an external power supply and a 5 VDC regulator with Neopixels!

-3 thoughts on “Neopixel Current vs. Arduino Power Supply Voltage”
+3 responses to “Neopixel Current vs. Arduino Power Supply Voltage”